andrw-jns/r_workshop/README.md

 You will find course materials here.

-### Final Exercise
+### Final Exercise:

 Healthcare commissioners in Shropshire are considering a reconfiguration of maternity services.
-They wish to understand the current provision of antenatal scans.
+As part of this, they wish to understand the current provision of antenatal scans.

 They have provided you with a dataset, antenatal_scans.csv, and have initially asked these questions: